Part Four: Self-Observation and Ego

 HEY ARTIST!
 WHO ARE YOU, REALLY?

-Ego expresses a subcategory of a larger category in the archetype of The Self; ego is subordinate to, and created by, The Self.
+Ego is subordinate to, and created by, The Self.
 When the part (ego) is confused for the whole (being), we become “bedeviled” by ego.
 Please understand - ego is not the devil but identifying with ego can become vexing.
 Who has not experienced creative shutdown -- our so-called “creative blocks” -- after falsely assuming credit for what we never truly created or was never truly ours to claim?
 We are all imposters; there are no exceptions.
-We do well well to openly discuss and expose the Imposter within us and its social mask, the Poseur.
-There is no shame in this confession but revelation.
-There is no crime in being unknown to oneself.
+Why not openly discuss and expose the Imposter within us and its social mask, the Poseur?
+No shame in confession; no crime in being unknown to oneself.
+Replace the antiquated "Know Thyself" with Now Thyself.

-Ego emerges from The Self -- the Self does not emerge from the Ego.
 Just as the Self gives birth to the Ego, the Ego gives birth to individual consciousness.
 Self-sourcing, not to be confused with the pathology of narcissism, or ego-sourcing, consistently exposes the ego to the Self.
 Any genuine experience of The Self often results in a defeat for any ego naive to a greater presence of intelligence than its own narratives and biases.
 In the face of this defeat, the ego either learns to respect and honor a source greater than itself or keep resisting and remain ignorant.
-When the ego finally aligns with The Self, we come to experience and know ourselves in a more holistic way - as an expression of a larger, changing whole.
-As the archetype of Self is accessed, sourced, and expressed, we encounter the deeper contraries innate to our human nature: we are weak and strong, stupid and intelligent, beautiful and ugly, good and evil.
-If self-acceptance can develop alongside these exposures, we can learn to live wth more truth about ourselves and each other.
-If empathy for our humanity can develop, the narcissism trap can be bypassed.
-A little narcissism goes a long way and a little empathy keeps it that way.
+Respect existence or expect resistance.
+When the ego finally aligns with The Self, we can experience ourselves as an expression of a larger, changing whole.
+As the archetype of Self is accessed, sourced, and expressed, we encounter deeper contraries innate to our human nature: we are weak and strong, stupid and intelligent, beautiful and ugly, good and evil.
+However, it may not be enough to continually expose more truth about ourselves and each other.
+Truth without compassion (and self-compassion) can feel like cruelty.
+When empathy for ourselves and for humanity develops, the narcissism trap can be bypassed.
+A little narcissism goes a long way and empathy keeps that in check.

 the emotional plague